Our Students Have Come From All Over the World!

 - Nycki Cuddie is teaching English at the Community College of Qatar in Doha.

 - Hima Rawal is continuing her work in the Ph.D. program in Second Language Studies at MSU.

 - John Eitel is Community Center Manager at the University of Michigan.

 From the 2014 graduating class:

-- David Martinez Prieto began doctoral studies at the University of Texas - San Antonio after teaching English at the University of Tlaxcala, México.
+- David Martinez Prieto is a doctoral student at the University of Texas - San Antonio.

 - Lianye Zhu received a fellowship to pursue a Ph.D. degree in linguistics at the City University of New York.